danielaparker/jsoncons/README.md

 jsoncons
 ========

-The jsoncons library implements C++ classes for the construction of JavaScript Object Notation (JSON).
+The jsoncons library implements C++ classes for the construction of [JavaScript Object Notation](http://www.json.org) (JSON).

 The library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.

+To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.

+All jsoncons classes and functions are in namespace `jsoncons`.

 It has been tested with MS Visual C++ 10, SP1

+Releases are on sourceforge https://sourceforge.net/projects/jsoncons/?source=navbar

 Release 0.18
 ------------